Workers at Chile's Escondida copper mine, world's largest, to walk off job Tuesday

 Escondida is the world's largest copper mine.

-(Reporting by Fabian Cambero; Writing by Dave Sherwood; Editing by Alison Williams and Nick Zieminski)
+(Reporting by Fabian Cambero; Writing by Dave Sherwood; Editing by Alison Williams)

 ((dave.sherwood@thomsonreuters.com; +56 9 9138 1047, +56 2 2370 4224; Reuters Messaging: dave.sherwood.thomsonreuters.com@reuters.net))